Tvcz/Database-Design-Joe-Hirsch-Project/README.md

 # Haircutify Database Design Project

-This repo is my implementation of a backend for a web app used for the organization and management of data at a barbershop.
+This repo is my implementation of a backend for a web app used for the organization and management of data for a barbershop.

-It includes a total of 16 routes in 5 flask blueprints, 14 routes of which use `GET` and 2 of which use `POST`.
+It includes a total of 16 routes in 5 Flask blueprints, 14 routes of which use `GET` and 2 of which use `POST`.

 The frontend for the app exists on AppSmith and can be accessed [here](https://appsmith.cs3200.net/app/haircutify/login-639360725bc9880dbcb21433).